AmirRMoezi/OpenBMC-Developement/IPAddressChange/README.md

 $ ifconfig
   </code>
 </pre>
 Upon the execution of the provided commands, the IP address of the eth0 interface will be modified to XXX.XXX.XXX.XXX, set as a static address with a subnet mask of 255.255.255.0.
 You are free to adjust the IP address as needed.
-The configuration file, which designates the specified IP address and disables DHCP, is accessible via the specified path:
+The configuration file is accessible via the specified path:
 <pre>
   <code>
 /etc/systemd/network